Styyx1/Ruvaak-Readme/README.md

 - SkyUI
 - Precision
 - Swiftly Order Squad (hotkey is set for gamepad so you need to change that for kb&m; D-Pad right is the default key on Gamepad)
+- Taunt your Enemies/Remote Interactions

 Ruvaak also makes use of a few GUI menus:

 - [CatHub](https://www.nexusmods.com/skyrimspecialedition/mods/65958) allows you to customize kill moves and chances for kill moves.
 Key ``NumPad . (, for German keyboards)``.
 - [Immersive Equipment Distplay](https://www.nexusmods.com/skyrimspecialedition/mods/62001) allows you to show equipment on your character.
 Key ``left ctrl + Backspace``.
 - [QUI](https://www.nexusmods.com/skyrimspecialedition/mods/65343?tab=files) is basically AddItem Menu.
 I don't suggest using it unless you know which items are definitely safe to take.
 Key ``F11``
 - ENB to adjust visuals and many effects.
 Only use it when you know what you're doing.
-Key ``shift + enter``.
+Key ``home``.
 - [PlayerStats](https://www.nexusmods.com/skyrimspecialedition/mods/67622) allows you to see Actor Values, such as Negative Resistances gained from eating alchemical ingredients, Attributes (current and max), etc using the ``NumPad Enter`` key.

 ***